 Notice that campervan rental offices are located at the airports which sounds like a trouble.
 But it’s perfect since driving a big van on the left hand side is hard enough, you don’t need to add to that driving in big cities on your first rental day.

 A Home on the Road

 We took a bigger campervan that has everything you need, a kitchen with gas stove, fridge, microwave, and of course a toaster to ensure easy breakfasts.
 The campervan also had a bathroom and sofas that you can convert to beds.

-That was a perfect mobile home for our Melbourne to Sydney drive, and our campervan was both bigger and provided a more amenities than our boat back home that we often use for overnight trips.
+Now we had s a perfect mobile home for our Melbourne to Sydney coastal drive.
+And our campervan was both bigger and provided a more amenities than our boat back home that we often use for overnight trips.

 Easy to drive says the driver, the passenger instead is scared, sometimes.
 But everything has gone well so far, and we enjoy this so much!

 Melbourne to Sydney Drive along Coast

 Since the Melbourne to Sydney drive is long and contains so much I split the route in parts and made separate posts on the different sections.

 1. Driving through Victoria: Melbourne to Wilsons Promontory

 The Melbourne to Sydney drive along the coast first takes you to Wilsons Promontory National Park at the southern edge of continental Australia.
 The national park is set on a peninsula that offers walkers and nature lovers amazing scenery.

 On the way to Wilsons Promontory we turned to the Bunurong Coastal Drive and had a look at ancient fossils and rock formations on the ocean shore.
 So that was a short extra ride.
 And that was not the only one, there are two more optional trips as well, to the popular tourist destinations of Yarra Valley and Phillip Island.

 - For route description read my post Driving from Melbourne to Wilsons Promontory.

 2. South East Coast of Victoria: Wilsons Promontory to Merimbula